sanketg10/sanketg10.github.io/_posts/2023-03-31-5-stages-of-machine-learning-maturity.md

 ## Stage 4: Online prediction with NRT features, online serving

 Continuing on, Stage 4 is an extension of Stage 3 as this stage now has NRT or Near Real Time features.
-Let's take example of predicting price of an Uber ride.
+Let's take example of **predicting price of an Uber ride**.

 What are some examples of NRT features for predicting price of an Uber ride?
 1. Number of riders in the last 30 min